Travel Writers Wanted

 “We’re looking for travelers willing to share their experiences, insights, and recommendations with International Living readers.

-“You must be willing to explore new places, ask lots of questions, make friends, and discover destinations as an insider would.
+“You must be willing to ask lots of questions, make friends, and discover destinations as an insider would.

 “You may be asked to loll on the beach…shop…try new foods…taste-test local cocktails … attend concerts and art shows…visit museums…hike…dive…sail…ride a horse…golf, and more…